Louise Redknapp: 2002–2016: Lil' Lou and music hiatus

-2017-present: Heavy Love and Greatest Hits
+2017–2024: Heavy Love and Greatest Hits

 In August 2017, Redknapp posted a picture of herself in the recording studio on her Instagram account, showing that she had been working on new music.
 On 13 September 2017, Redknapp revealed she would be returning to the music industry by announcing her first live show in more than 15 years at Under The Bridge in London on 22 December 2017.
 Titled 'Intimate & Live', the show had enough demand for tickets selling out in under 5 minutes, leading promoters and Redknapp to announce additional dates for January 2018 in Manchester, Glasgow, and Birmingham.
 On 1 February 2018, Warner/Chappell UK confirmed Redknapp had signed a deal with them to release new material later in the year.
-In February 2019, Redknapp announced she had signed a global record deal with ADA / Warner Music.
-On 25 March 2019, Redknapp announced that her fourth solo album Heavy Love would be released on 18 October 2019.
-The lead single, "Stretch", was released on 26 March 2019 to critical acclaim.
-She then released follow-up singles "Lead Me On", "Small Talk", "Breaking Back Together", "Not the Same" and "Hurt" as a bonus single after announcing Heavy Love was to be pushed back to a 2020 release.